ibm-cloud-docs/assistant/system-entities.md

   This workaround is not necessary if you are using the revised system entities.
 For more information, see [New system entities](/docs/assistant?topic=assistant-new-system-entities).
   {: note}

 - If you use the @sys-currency entity as a node condition and the user specifies `$0` as the value, the value is recognized as a currency properly, but the condition is evaluated to the number zero, not the currency zero.
 As a result, the `null` in the condition is evaluated to false and the node is not processed.
-To check for currency values in a way that handles zeros properly, use expression `@sys-currency >=0` in the node condition instead.
+To check for currency values in a way that handles zeros properly, use the expression `@sys-currency OR @sys-currency == 0` in the node condition instead.

 ## @sys-date and @sys-time entities
 {: #system-entities-sys-date-time}